OpenJS Node.js Application Developer

 - Do not install global packages using

-.
+sudo.
 It grants them root privileges that shouldn’t be required. - Instead of installer available on the Node website, use a version manager.

 - Uninstall Node before installing it using a version manager.